Scientology Scripture is taken from the written and recorded spoken words of

 L. Ron Hubbard on the subjects of Dianetics and Scientology.
 At more than 76 million words, including nearly 2,500 recorded lectures and more than 100 films, these materials comprise the largest body of information ever assembled on the mind, spirit and life, rigorously refined and codified by L. Ron Hubbard through five decades of research, investigation and development.

 The core beliefs of the Scientology religion are publicly available to anyone.
-These are contained in any one of the 18 Basic Books and accompanying 280 lectures by
+These are contained in any one of the 18 Basics Books and accompanying 280 lectures by

 An extremely small portion (less than one percent) of the Scripture of Scientology is unpublished.
 These religious materials comprise the most advanced levels of Scientology spiritual counseling.
 One must be fully prepared spiritually and ethically to receive and truly comprehend these materials.